Canterbury Rugby Football Union: Club rugby

-Hawkins Cup
+Bascik transport Cup

-The Hawkins Cup is the premier club competition of the Metropolitan sub-union.
-There are currently three divisions under the Hawkins name, as well as a fourth division, a colts, and a classics grade.
-All formats are similar and the trophies include the Trophy, Plate and Bowl.
+The Bascik Transport Cup is the premier club competition of the Metropolitan sub-union.
+There are currently three divisions under the Bascik transport name, as well as a fourth division, a colts, and a classics grade.
+All formats are similar and the trophies include the Trophy, Plate, and Bowl.

-Division One has twelve teams competing in 2013 competition.
-Each team plays one another once in a round robin format that lasts eleven rounds.
-The top side at the end of the round robin receives the Hawkins Cup.
-Following the Cup competition, the teams are divided into two sections, with the top six teams in one section, and the bottom six in the other.
-Each section then plays a round robin of five matches.
-The top four teams from division one then enter a play-off for the Trophy; the bottom two teams from division one and the top two from division two enter a play-off for the Plate; and the bottom four teams from division two enter a play-off for the Bowl.
+Division One has twelve teams competing in the 2024 competition.
+Each team plays one another once in a round-robin format that lasts eleven rounds.
+The top side at the end of the round-robin receives the Bascik Transport Minor Premiership Cup.
+Following the Cup competition, the teams are divided into three sections (1 VS 4 and 2 VS 3) (5 VS 8 and 6 VS 7) and (9 VS 12 and 10 VS 11), the winning teams from the top 2 matches get a week off, while the losing teams from those matches face the 2 winning teams from the 5th and 6th seed matches.

 The Second Division operates under a similar format to Division One, with a full round robin to determine the winner of the Cup, before splitting into two divisions that eventually compete for the Trophy, Plate, and Bowl.
-The Premier Colts operates under a double round robin format; the winner is awarded the Cup.
+The Premier Colts operates under a double round-robin format; the winner is awarded the Cup.
 The teams are split into three based on their rankings following the double round robin; the top four teams compete for the Trophy in a set of play-off matches.
 The teams ranked fifth to eighth compete for the Plate.

 Clubs

-The Canterbury Union consists of 48 clubs, the most of any other New Zealand Union, split into three sub-unions, Ellesmere, North Canterbury and Metropolitan.
+The Canterbury Union consists of 48 clubs, the most of any other New Zealand Union, split into three sub-unions, Ellesmere, North Canterbury, and Metropolitan.